Data Augmentation for Seizure Prediction with Generative Diffusion Model

-To solve the problem of imbalanced data, a diversity of methods have been taken.
-Khan et al. down-sampled the interictal data by randomly picking the samples from the data \cite{khan2017focal}.
-However, downsampling discards too many interictal samples, which may lead to the loss of useful information.
-Moreover, deep learning methods usually need a great deal of data to converge to the best performance.
-After downsampling, the preictal and interictal samples are too small to train the complicated models.
-Therefore, some researchers proposed data augmentation methods\cite{mathew2015kernel}\cite{cui2016fine}.
-Data augmentation is the process that generates new samples to augment a small or imbalanced dataset.
+To solve the issue of imbalanced data, various methods have been employed.
+Khan et al. selected interictal samples randomly to down-sample the interictal data \cite{khan2017focal}.
+However, down-sampling discards too many interictal samples, which could lead to the loss of useful information.
+Besides, the small quantity of data after down-sampling makes it hard for models to reach the optimal result.
+Therefore, some researchers proposed data augmentation (DA) methods.
+DA is the process that generates new samples to augment a small or imbalanced dataset.
 Troung et al. generated more preictal segments by using an overlapping technique which slid a 30-s window along the EEG signal \cite{truong2018convolutional}.
 Zhang et al. came up with an idea of recombination.
-For each seizure, they split every training EEG sample into three segments, and then generated new artificial as a concatenation of randomly selected segments \cite{zhang2019epilepsy}.
-Although those traditional data augmentation methods can increase the number of preictal samples, they are just simple transformations of the existing data with redundant instead of new information.
-Containing too many repetitive parts, the distribution of generated samples is limited by original data \cite{antoniou2017data}.
+For each seizure, they split every training EEG sample into three segments, and generated new samples as a recombination of the randomly selected segments \cite{zhang2019epilepsy}.
+Although those traditional DA methods can increase the number of preictal samples, they are just simple transformations of the existing data, with distribution constrained by original data due to the presence of numerous repetitive parts \cite{antoniou2017data}.